- Are there minimum requirements for GRE, TOEFL or IELTS scores?

 - I have not taken / do not have my GRE and/or TOEFL scores yet.
 Can I still apply?

-Yes, but you must take the required exams and arrange for ETS to send us the scores directly.
+Yes, but you must take the required exams and arrange for ETS to send your scores directly to our University as soon as possible.
 We will not decide on your application until we receive your scores.
+Application will be denied due to incomplete information at the end of our application deadlines.

 - What about the application fee?